julianocanuto/investing.com/readme.md

 # Investing.com

-Unofficial documentation of the url and params to form an embeded economic calendar.
+My documentation of the url and params to form an embeded economic calendar from investing.com.

 ## Economic Calendar
 https://br.investing.com/economic-calendar/